firefly-iii/docs/docs/docs/data-importer/errors/duplicate_transactions.md

 Sometimes the Firefly III Data Importer (**FIDI**) will create duplicate transactions, despite being told not to.
 This is pretty annoying so please open a ticket when this happens and let me know why Firefly III didn't detect a duplicate.
 I can use this information to fine-tune the duplication process.

+## Deleted, but duplicate?

+Firefly III will also check deleted transactions when checking for duplicates.
+This is on purpose.
+If your import contains bad transactions or informative message hidden as transactions, they will not be re-imported after you've deleted them.

+## Futher debugging

 Use the *debug view* to see why a transaction is imported, despite being a duplicate of another transaction.
 Remember that rules don't influence the (de)duplication process, because rules are applied *after* the duplication check.

 Open both transactions in different tabs of your browser.
 Notice how the URL is something like this: